saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/setup.md

 # fetch https://packages.backtrace.io/LICENSE/stork/freebsd/RELEASE/backtrace.conf -o /etc/pkg/backtrace.conf
 ```

 Replace `<LICENSE>` with your license number.
 If you haven't received your license number yet, contact us.
-Make sure to replace `RELEASE` with the major version number (e.g., 11, 12, etc.) that matches your FreeBSD installation.
-Note that 11.0 is the minimum required version for coresnap.
+Replace `RELEASE` with the major version number (for example, 11, 12, etc.) that matches your FreeBSD installation.
+Tthe minimum required version for coresnap is 11.0.

 This command configures `pkg` to pull from Backtrace's mirror.
 To verify proper `pkg` configuration, run the following commands: